hussius/deeplearning-biology/README.md

 https://www.biorxiv.org/content/biorxiv/early/2018/05/25/331181.full.pdf)]

 This paper describes generating confidence maps and pose from flies.
 The repository includes a graphical user interface for labeling body parts.

-**Privacy-preserving generative deep neural networks support clinical data sharing** [[Github](https://github.com/greenelab/SPRINT_gan)][[bioRxiv preprint](https://www.biorxiv.org/content/early/2017/11/15/159756)]

-This describes a clever idea where generative adversarial networks (GANs) are used to synthesize data that closely resembles actual data measured on study participants, but which cannot be traced back to a specific subject.
-The latter aspect, called differential privacy, is incorporated into the method by design and gives strong guarantees of the likelihood that a subject could be identified as a member of a trial.

 ## Model repositories and resources <a name="repositories"></a>